Redocly/redocly-cli/.github/CONTRIBUTING.md

 3. If you’ve fixed a bug or added code that should be tested, don't forget to add tests!
 4. Ensure the test suite passes (`npm test`).
 Tip: `npm test -- --watch TestName` is helpful in development.
 5. Format your code with prettier (`npm run prettier`).
+6. Each feat/fix PR should also contain a changeset (to create one, run `npx changeset`).
+Please describe what you've done in this PR using sentence case (you can refer to our [changelog](https://redocly.com/docs/cli/changelog/)).
+This produces a file in `.changeset` folder.
+Please commit this file along with your changes.

 ## Development Setup